Can a player write-off Lottery losses on federal taxes?

 If a group or pool of players claims a large prize, does every member pay taxes?

 When large groups of players claim a large jackpot prize, each player shares in the tax liability equally.
-Taxes are removed at a rate of 24% Federal and 6.925% Idaho tax.
 Each claimant receives their W-2 G forms, which detail their tax liability along with a check for their portion of the remaining money.

 If a group selects an annuity, taxes are removed each year based upon current tax laws before preparing the winners' annual checks.
 The Idaho Lottery must pre-pay taxes on winning amounts consistent with current Federal and State tax laws.